 The acolytes of the tech gods seem to forget that a major part of education involves feedback from people with a deep understanding of the field of knowledge under discussion.
-And who will provide feedback on this work?
-Who will stand in the labs, showing students the subtle differences between a klebsiella pneumonie and a klebsiella oxytoca; or sit in an office patiently explaining why a semi-colon would work better than a colon in a particular sentence; or provide suggestions on the draft of an essay weighing the differences between the Chicago and behavioral school economists?
-That’s where the carbon based delivery system – a teacher – comes in.
+And who will provide this feedback??
+Who will stand in the labs, showing students the subtle differences between a klebsiella pneumonie and a klebsiella oxytoca?
+Or sit in an office patiently explaining why a semi-colon would work better than a colon in a particular sentence?
+Or provide suggestions on the draft of an essay weighing the differences between the Chicago and behavioral school economists?
+That’s where the carbon-based delivery system – a teacher – comes in.

 Information: Students are not Customers

-Over ten years ago, West Virginia’s Higher Education Chancellor J. Michael Mullen voiced the concern of those who think of college in terms of a business: "But if institutions don't treat students as customers, it's possible that they'll take their nickels and dimes somewhere else" (“W. Va.”).
-Since then, this change from an academic to a consumer model for students has become one of the most pernicious aspects of the businessification of higher education because it reduces the faculty/student relationship to the profit motive.
+Over 10 years ago, West Virginia’s Higher Education Chancellor J. Michael Mullen voiced the concern of the business-minded: "But if institutions don't treat students as customers, it's possible that they'll take their nickels and dimes somewhere else.”
+This idea, that students are consumers, not academics, has become one of the most pernicious aspects of the businessification of higher education.
+It reduces the faculty/student relationship to one based on profit.
 The problem with this logic is that there are many other models to adopt.
 Why not an apprentice model?
 Why not an intern model?
-Or the teacher/student model which has existed for several ages?
+Or the teacher/student model which has existed for ages?

 At its most basic level, the customer analogy doesn’t work.
 Students don’t buy credits; they earn them.
-Education, as much as the corporate world would like to make it, is not a simple transaction.
+Educationis not a simple transaction, no matter how much the corporate world wishes it were.
 Learning is a complicated mental and physical process involving information, demonstration of skills, feedback, persistence, assessment, and mental change, most of which is intangible.
-It cannot be placed in a shopping bag or online cart, no matter how hard businesses try.
-Yes, it can be paid for, but that doesn’t make students customers.
-Instead it signals a desire on the part of the student to enter the world of academics, a place where the “customer” is explicitly not always right.
+It cannot be placed in a shopping bag or online cart.
+Yes, it can be paid for, but that still doesn’t make students customers.
+Instead it signals a desire on the part of students to enter the world of academics, a place where the “customer” is explicitly not always right.
 Indeed, that realization is an important part of the learning process.

-And realistically, do students really want to be treated like a customer by their professor?
+And realistically, do students really want to be treated like customers by their professors?
 Do they want a “would you like fries with that?” mentality governing their education?
 To reduce students to customers is to reduce education to a cash transaction.
 Should colleges and faculty treat students as dollar signs or as people interested in learning and mental growth?
 We can point to the recent catastrophe of the financial industry to see how “clients” or “customers” are treated when they are viewed, to borrow the words of Chancellor Mullen, as so many “nickels and dimes.”

 Information: Education is not a commodity.

 Closely connected to the “student as customer” fallacy is the notion that education is a commodity, like pork bellies or wheat futures.
 This fits nicely into a corporate model where student “learning” is just like any other product, something to be quantified, packaged and then sold at a profit.
 This confusion is understandable.
 Books are a commodity.
 Classrooms are a commodity.
 Laptops are a commodity.
 Even the labor of teaching is a kind of commodity.
-All of these contribute to learning and education, but they are not education itself.
+All of these contribute to learning, but they are not education itself.